-The restaurant which was officially opened on 22nd May 2011 is located at the Jurong Central Park, a 8-ha regional park in the Jurong West area across from the Boon Lay MRT Station and Jurong Point.
+The restaurant which was officially opened on 22nd May 2011 is located at Jurong Central Park, an 8-ha regional park in the Jurong West area across from the Boon Lay MRT Station and Jurong Point.

 To blend into the greenery of the Park and also return green space at the building site before the restaurant was built, its entire mushroom-shaped roof is planted.
 Crowned by the extensive green roof, a refreshing carpet of green, McDonald’s Jurong Central Park is amongst McDonald’s first restaurants to be certified ‘green’ in Asia.

 Apart from enhancing the aesthetic appearance and helping in assimilation into green surroundings, the greening of the roof helps to protect the rooftop waterproofing as well as the roof skin itself from extreme UV exposure.
 Ambient temperature is considerably reduced and the interior of the building kept cool, even though its exterior faces the full brunt of the sun.
 The restaurant is consequently able to save on energy consumption through lower air-conditioning requirements and to, also at the same time, mitigate Urban Heat Island Effect (UHIE).

 Elmich Green Roof is the system selected for the greening of the mushroom-shaped roof of the McDonald’s Jurong Central Park.